How to Perform Software Product Testing – Detailed Process and Methods with Examples

 A good Product Test Strategy/Approach should take into consideration the current stage of the product in its life cycle.

-Also read => How to write a good test strategy document
+Also read => How to write a good test strategy document.

 Example: A company XYZ’s product is a defect tracking software called ‘TrackFast’.
 It is a new product and the first version is set to be launched as a cloud and on-premise solution.
-TrackFast works like any other defect management system and is built for both Mobile and Web access.
+TrackFast works like any other defect management system and is built for both mobile and web access.
 Currently, there are 2 to 4-week sprints at which the product is created in parts.
 You are on the testing team testing ‘TrackFast’ before it meets its customers.
 The testing involves checking functionality, performance, and security.

 To summarize, these are the parameters you are working with.
 Or if you prefer, this is your context